 - Serve over pasta with marinara or baste with bbq sauce as an appetizer

 Air fryer meatballs are a great way to make a healthy quick dinner!
 It only takes 10 minutes of cooking time at 400 degrees for meatballs.
-Because these are made mostly with ground turkey they are more delicate – so I did pop open the basket and turn them after 7 minutes of air frying.

 Ground turkey is a bit runnier – which is why I combine it with ground pork – it’s thicker and helps add some substance to the meatballs.
 You might also have too much binder – with only one egg – you’re fine – but don’t add too much milk or mustard.

-What to do with turkey meatballs?
+How to serve turkey meatballs?